Singulink/FulcrumFS/Docs/articles/guides/video-processing.md

 ## Configuring FFmpeg

 Video processing shells out to FFmpeg, so you must point the library at the directory containing the executables once at startup, before constructing any processor.
-Call <xref:FulcrumFS.Videos.VideoProcessor.ConfigureWithFFmpegExecutables*> with the directory and an optional concurrency limit.
+Call <xref:FulcrumFS.Videos.VideoProcessor.ConfigureWithFFmpegExecutables*> with the directory and optional configuration options.

 ```csharp
 using FulcrumFS;